-Receiving sedation dentistry is a great option for those patients in Glendale who have dental anxiety or are undergoing a large-scale procedure which would mandatorily necessitate sedation procedures to be used.
+Receiving sedation dentistry is a great option for those patients in Pasadena who have dental anxiety or are undergoing a large-scale procedure which would mandatorily necessitate sedation procedures to be used.
 One of the most common questions that our doctors receive is in regards to what kind of restrictions or stipulations, if any, are in place that need to be followed beforehand.

 The short answer to this question is that, yes, there are several restrictions and procedures in place that must be followed before a patient can receive sedation dentistry.
 All of them are put in place for the safety of the patient, as our doctors would gladly be the first to tell someone, as that is always their primary concern.